FrankLef/cookiecutter-dsci/README.md

 |[mkdocstrings]|Automatic documentation|
 |[isort]|Sort imports and separate them into sections and types|

-and the packages to build the project/package or library are
+and the packages to build the project are

 |package|description|
 |:-----|:-----------------|